KML: Using Machine Learning to Improve Storage Systems: 's Architecture

-\paragraph{Training in user space} Building ML solutions is an iterative development life cycle.
-Hence, to find essential features and build accurate neural network models, we need to run multiple data analyses and train/test our ML model with different architectures and hyper-parameters.
-Recognizing the advantages of kernel training, building this iterative development life cycle in the kernel is challenging.
-To facilitate faster model development and debugging, \kml offers offline user space training and kernel inference operation mode (see Figure~\ref{fig:arch-comparison}(b)).
-Since \kml's user and kernel space libraries are accessed by the same APIs and compiled from the same uniform code base, porting trained ML models to kernel space for inference is effortless.
+\paragraph{Training in user space} Building ML solutions is an iterative process.
+To find the essential features and build accurate models, we need to run multiple data analyses, train, then test an ML model with different architectures and hyper-parameters.
+To speed up model development and debugging, \kml offers offline user-space training and kernel inferencing mode (see Figure~\ref{fig:arch-comparison}(b)).
+As \kml's user- and kernel-space libraries use the same APIs and code base, models trained in user space can be loaded into the kernel as is.

-Figure~\ref{fig:arch-offline} shows how the readahead model works with this mode of operation.
+Figure~\ref{fig:arch-offline} shows how the readahead model works in operation mode.
 Components highlighted in yellow represent \kml-specific implementations.
 The red arrows denote the offline data collection and training paths.

-First, we built our training data set by tracing the memory management subsystem.
-We used Re-Animator~\cite{systor20reanimator} to collect data from the target storage component.
-Next, we moved on to the feature-extraction phase.
-This is where user-space training was useful, because we could run various analyses, test different features, and implement numerous data normalization techniques without re-running experiments.
-After we finalized the feature selection, we trained and tested the readahead ML model in user space.
-The training phase often requires iterating over different ML architectures and testing with multiple hyper-parameters.
-When the readahead ML model is ready for real-time testing, the only step the user needs to take to deploy the trained model is to save the readahead ML model to a \kml-specific deployment file and load it into the readahead kernel module. \kml APIs provide all the functionality necessary for building, training, and deploying ML models in-kernel (see examples in Table~\ref{tab:api-table}).
-The rest of the in-kernel execution is identical to how \kml runs when it is configured for inference in kernel training/inference mode (Figure~\ref{fig:arch-online}).
+We started by collecting training data using in-kernel tracing of the target storage components~\cite{systor20reanimator}.
+Next was feature-extraction; this is where user-space training was useful, because we could run various analyses, test different features, and implement many data-normalization techniques without re-running I/O experiments.
+After we finalized the feature selection, we trained and tested the readahead ML model in user space, varying several hyper-parameters; we used Tune~\cite{liaw2018tune} to optimize our hyper-parameters.
+When the readahead ML model was ready for real-time testing, the only remaining step was to save the trained model to a \kml-specific file and load it into the readahead kernel module. \kml APIs facilitate all the functionality necessary for building, training, saving, and deploying ML models in-kernel.